Winter Biking Tips

 rides on snowmobile paths -- the path may be frozen hard enough to support your

 tires in the morning, but by noon your bike will be bogged in soft snow and you'll

 Avoid riding on trails that you'll damage.
 Some trails, with good base of

 rocks or gravel in the soil, are firm all year.
 Others will get soft and squishy

 on a warm winter afternoon.
-If in doubt, ride on the frozen trail in the early
+It's best to ride on solidly frozen trail in the early

 morning, so you don't leave ruts.
 On the other hand, if you're biking a

-doubletrack where ATVs and SUVs go "4-digging," then who cares about a
+doubletrack where ATVs and jeeps go "4-digging," then who cares about a

 |How: Winter riding requires a strong biker with a steady,